NHSDigital/record-a-vaccination-guidance/app/maternity/index.md

 The service allows you to filter and sort patients in ways that help you make decisions about who to invite for vaccination.

 You can also export either a full or filtered list of patients.

+## Questions and support
+If you have any questions about using the maternity service in RAVS, email [england.ravs@nhs.net](mailto:england.ravs@nhs.net) to contact the team.